-While we love board games, quick and snappy card games are firm favourites in our house, especially at Christmas time when everyone is home a bit more and there’s less homework to be thinking about.
+While we love board games, quick and snappy card games are firm favourites in our house, especially at Christmas time when everyone is home a bit more, and there’s less homework to be thinking about.

-Five Brilliant Family Card Games
+Six Brilliant Family Card Games

 It’s probably no surprise that Exploding Kittens takes the top spot.
-We’ve also recently enjoyed the Minion version and my 14 year old is hoping for the Streaking Kittens expansion pack for Christmas this year.
+We’ve also recently enjoyed the Minion version, and my 14-year-old is hoping for the Streaking Kittens expansion pack for Christmas this year.

 Dino Dump is a game we’ve had for years that the kids keep coming back to.
 It’s vaguely dinosaur themed but the game is really about the numbers on the cards and getting rid of them as fast as you can.
 It also comes with disgusting smelling stickers for the loser!

 This game is about mixing animals to make a new one.
 A pig and a frog is a POG, a cow and a worm is a WEE and a jellyfish and a bee is a BELLYFISH.
-Each mix up animal is worth a different number of points and the winner is the player with the most points at the end.
+Each mix-up animal is worth a different number of points and the winner is the player with the most points at the end.

-Colour Brain is a must have game for Disney fans young and old.
+Colour Brain is a must-have game for Disney fans, young and old.
 Players have to guess the colour or multiple colours of different movie characters or their clothing.
-It’s great fun and I’m always surprised at how little I know!
+It’s great fun, and I’m always surprised at how little I know!